 A random post by Anna (Bougadakis) Sharp looked too good to just scroll past on my Instagram feed.
+I was intrigued.

 This was Greek food innovation at its finest, I thought, so I reached out and asked for the recipe.

 Anna was craving eggplants one day and wondered how they would cook up as “meatballs” minus the meat.

 Many forms of meatless “keftedes” (meatballs in Greek) have emerged from the traditional fried, meatball including kolokithokeftedes (zucchini), domatokeftedes (tomato), revithokeftedes (chickpea) and so on… so why not moussakokeftedes?

 Anna improvised with the ingredients she had and upon tasting the result, immediately thought of them as Moussaka Balls.